-The Tennessee Valley Authority (TVA), like other energy companies, develops long-range vegetation management plans for its transmission system according to industry-wide standards.
+The Tennessee Valley Authority (TVA), like similar utilities, develops long-range vegetation management plans for its transmission system according to industry-wide standards.
 This planning process includes considerations regarding how and when TVA would control the vegetation growing within its transmission line rights-of-way (ROW).
-TVA has prepared this Environmental Assessment (EA) to address potential environmental, social, and economic impacts associated with the fiscal year 2021 (FY21) planning cycle for the proposed management of vegetation within transmission ROWs.
+TVA has prepared this Environmental Assessment (EA) in the Fiscal Year 2024 (FY24) planning cycle for the proposed management of vegetation within transmission system ROWs.
 This EA, which tiers from TVA's programmatic Transmission System Vegetation Management Environmental Impact Statement (PEIS) (TVA 2019), identifies individual transmission line ROW segments in which vegetation management activities are proposed.